nikola-maric/hs-wss-binance/README.md

 # hs-wss-binance

-**IMPORTANT NOTE**: This is by no means production-grade library, it was built just for fun :)
+**IMPORTANT NOTE**: This is by no means production-grade or official library, it was built just for fun :)

-It imlements Binance web socket streaming API , described [here](https://github.com/binance/binance-spot-api-docs/blob/master/web-socket-streams.md).
+It is a client for Binance web socket streaming API, described [here](https://github.com/binance/binance-spot-api-docs/blob/master/web-socket-streams.md).
 However, only listening to stream messages is implemented, not the sending of messages to server.

 Client uses [wuss](https://github.com/tfausak/wuss) library under the hood, which in turn uses [websockets](https://hackage.haskell.org/package/websockets) package.